buttercookie42/fennec-plus/README.md

 Or just download the ready-built version from here ;-)

-Expanded version of Jeff Griffiths's original add-on (https://github.com/canuckistani/fennec-plus).
+Modified version of Jeff Griffiths's original add-on (https://github.com/canuckistani/fennec-plus).